aarongilly/notes/content/Cocktail Bar Ingredients.md

 - Tomato?
 No thanks
 ## Other Mixers
 - Bitters - old fashioned
-- Simple syrup - sugar and water
+- Simple syrup -
+	- equal parts sugar and water, boil it until the sugar is dissolved, let cool.
 - Sour mix
 - Grenadine
 - Milk, Coffee